Desarol/drupal-jsonapi-client/README.md

 # Drupal JSON:API Client

-This package makes manipulating Drupal entities easier via the JSON:API module which is now in Drupal core (8.7.x).
+This package makes manipulating Drupal entities and resources easier via the JSON:API module which is now in Drupal core (8.7.x).

-It's still in an early stage and contributions are welcome.
-The general idea is to maintain a base `DrupalEntity` class which can be extended to provide more context specific uses ie. `Article extends DrupalEntity`.
+## Key features
+- **Lightweight** - HTTP library agnostic, minimum dependencies
+- **Cross platform** - works in node.js and the browser
+- **Drupal specific** - abstracts away the nuances of working with Drupal's JSON:API implementation

 Here's some syntax sugar to sink your teeth into: